anegunte/AVaishnavi-1BM20AI053-JAVA_LAB_PROGRAMS/README.md

 • Then tick the clock ten times, printing the time after each tick.
 • Add the secondClock time in firstClock by calling method addClock.
 • Print both clock objects calling toString method Create a reference thirdClock that should reference to object of difference of firstClock and secondClock by calling the method subtractClock().

-5.We have to calculate the percentage of marks obtained in three subjects (each out of
-100) by student A and in four subjects (each out of 100) by student B. Create an abstract class 'Marks' with an abstract method 'getPercentage'.
+5.We have to calculate the percentage of marks obtained in three subjects (each out of 100) by student A and in four subjects (each out of 100) by student B. Create an abstract class 'Marks' with an abstract method 'getPercentage'.
 It is inherited by two other classes 'A' and 'B' each having a method with the same name which returns the percentage of the students.
 The constructor of student A takes the marks in three subjects as its parameters and the marks in four subjects as its parameters for student B. Create an object for eac of the two classes and print the percentage of marks for both the students.

-6. In this exercise you will create a hierarchy of animals that is rooted in an abstract class Animal.
+6.In this exercise you will create a hierarchy of animals that is rooted in an abstract class Animal.
 Several of the animal classes will implement an interface called Pet.
-You will experiment with variations of these animals, their methods, and polymorphism.
-i.
-Create the Animal class, which is the abstract superclass of all animals.
+You will experiment with variations of these animals, their methods, and polymorphism. i.Create the Animal class, which is the abstract superclass of all animals.
-  1. Declare a protected integer attribute called legs, which records the number of  legs for this animal.
+   1.Declare a protected integer attribute called legs, which records the number of  legs for this animal.
-  2. Define a protected constructor that initializes the legs attribute.
+   2.Define a protected constructor that initializes the legs attribute.
-  3. Declare an abstract method eat.
+   3.Declare an abstract method eat.
-  4. Declare a concrete method walk that prints out something about how the  animals walks (include the number of legs). ii.
-Create the Spider class.
+   4.Declare a concrete method walk that prints out something about how the  animals walks (include the number of legs). ii.Create the Spider class.
-  1. The Spider class extends the Animal class.
+   1.The Spider class extends the Animal class.
-  2. Define a default constructor that calls the superclass constructor to specify that  all spiders have eight legs.
+   2.Define a default constructor that calls the superclass constructor to specify that  all spiders have eight legs.
-  3. Implement the eat method.
+   3.Implement the eat method.
-iii.
-Create the Pet interface specified by the UML diagram. iv.
-Create the Cat class that extends Animal and implements Pet.
+iii.Create the Pet interface specified by the UML diagram. iv.Create the Cat class that extends Animal and implements Pet.
-  1. This class must include a String attribute to store the name of the pet.
-2. Define a constructor that takes one String parameter that specifies the cat's  name.
+   1.This class must include a String attribute to store the name of the pet.
+   2.Define a constructor that takes one String parameter that specifies the cat's  name.
 This constructor must also call the superclass constructor to    specify that  all cats have four legs.
-  3. Define another constructor that takes no parameters.
+   3.Define another constructor that takes no parameters.
 Have this constructor call  the previous constructor (using the this keyword) and pass an empty   string as  the argument.
-  4. Implement the Pet interface methods.
+   4.Implement the Pet interface methods.
-  5. Implement the eat method.
+   5.Implement the eat method.
-v.
-Create the Fish class.
-Override the Animal methods to specify that fish can't walk and  don't have legs. vi.
-Create a TestAnimals program.
+v.Create the Fish class.
+Override the Animal methods to specify that fish can't walk and  don't have legs. vi.Create a TestAnimals program.
 Have the main method create and manipulate instances  of the classes you created above.
 Start with:
   Fish d = new Fish();
   Cat c = new Cat("Fluffy");
   Animal a = new Fish();